Quick start guide: Configuring Calling Plans in Microsoft Teams

 Configuring Teams to receive inbound PSTN calls

-CallingDefaultClient parameter set to Teams.
+CallingDefaultClient parameter to Teams.

 We recommend that you apply this configuration to an initial set of users to explore these exciting new calling capabilities in Teams prior to making wider or organization-level changes.

-Consider using the following preconfigured Teams interop policy to route inbound PSTN calling to Teams:
+If you choose to continue to use the legacy Teams upgrade policy, use the following preconfigured Teams interop policy to route inbound PSTN calling to Teams:

 Identity : Tag:DisallowOverrideCallingTeamsChatTeams AllowEndUserClientOverride : False CallingDefaultClient : Teams ChatDefaultClient : Teams